MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/production/process-manufacturin.md

 KB Number: 4611503

+## Issue description

 Process Manufacturing Formula line Step Conversion setup does not always work in a Batch Order if the finished good Quantity is changed.

 ## Resolution

 This is similar to KB 4562507

-In the abovementioned KB context it was non-standard formula  (Height * Width * Depth/Density) * Constant​ but its relevant for step consumption scenario as well.
+In the above mentioned KB context it was non-standard formula  (Height \* Width \* Depth/Density) \* Constant​ but its relevant for step consumption scenario as well.
 Material's BOMQty (quantity per unit) is not altered after its computed when production order is created/phantom level exploded.